 He testifies before Congress and federal agency panels, submits public comments on proposed regulations, educates the public by working with the media, and publishes reports, analysis, and commentary on federal acquisition, ethics, and open government issues.

-Scott rejoined the staff in 2003, and previously worked at POGO in the mid-1990s as a one of the organization’s most prolific investigators.
-Scott left POGO in 1998 to attend law school, after which he clerked for the Honorable James A. Kenney, III, at the Court of Special Appeals of Maryland from 2001-2003.
-Amey received a J.D., magna cum laude, from the University of Baltimore School of Law in 2001, and a B.A. from the University of Pittsburgh in 1993.
+Scott rejoined the staff in 2003, having previously worked at POGO in the mid-1990s as one of the organization’s most prolific investigators.
+Scott left POGO in 1998 to attend law school, after which he clerked for the Honorable James A. Kenney III, at the Court of Special Appeals of Maryland from 2001 to 2003.
+He received a J.D., magna cum laude, from the University of Baltimore School of Law in 2001, and a B.A. from the University of Pittsburgh in 1993.
 Scott is licensed to practice law in Maryland.

-He has appeared on CNN, NBC, CNBC, ABC, and NPR, and has been quoted in The New York Times, The Washington Post, The Wall Street Journal, The Washington Times, and USA Today, among many others, and often provides background information and leads to the media.
+He has appeared on CNN, NBC, CNBC, ABC, and NPR, and has been quoted in the New York Times, the Washington Post, the Wall Street Journal, the Washington Times, ProPublica, Washington Examiner, and USA Today, among many others, and often provides background information and leads to the media.

 - In 2019, Scott testified before the House Committee on Oversight and Reform about “H.R.
 1 and Executive Branch Conflicts of Interest.”